braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/create.md

 2. Add __Teams__ and __Tags__, as necessary.
 3. Add and name as many Variants as you need for this campaign.
   - You can choose different platforms, message types, and layouts for each of your added Variants.
-4. Select the Subscription Group to ensure you're sending your message to the proper users.
+4. Select the __Subscription Group__ to ensure you're sending your message to the proper users.
+When selecting a subscription group, Braze will automatically add a segmenting filter, ensuring that only users subscribed recieve the campaign.
+Only long codes and short codes that belong to that subscription group will be used to send SMS to target usrs.

   {% alert tip %}
 If all of the messages in your campaign are going to be similar or have the same content, compose your message before adding additional Variants - you will be able to choose **Copy from Variant** from the **Add Variant** dropdown.